Sobekhotep IV

 Khaneferre Sobekhotep IV was one of the more powerful Egyptian kings of the 13th Dynasty (c.
 1803 BC to c.
 1649 BC), who reigned at least eight years.
 His brothers, Neferhotep I and Sihathor, were his predecessors on the throne, the latter having only ruled as coregent for a few months.

 Sobekhotep states on a stela found in the Amun temple at Karnak that he was born in Thebes.
 The king is believed to have reigned for around 10 years.
 He is known by a relatively high number of monuments, including stelae, statues, many seals and other minor objects.
 There are attestations for building works at Abydos and Karnak.

 Family

-Sobekhotep was the son of the 'god's father' Haankhef and of the 'king's mother' Kemi.
-His grandfather was the soldier of the town's regiment Nehy.
-His grandmother was called Senebtysy.
-Sobekhotep might have had several wives, only one of which is known for certain, the "king's wife" Tjan.
-Several children are known.
-These are Amenhotep and Nebetiunet, both with Tjan as mother.
-There are three further king's sons: Sobekhotep Miu, Sobekhotep Djadja and Haankhef Iykhernofret.
-Their mother is not recorded in extant sources.